huggingface/huggingface_hub/docs/source/en/guides/collections.md

 ... )
 ```

-### Re-order items
+### Reorder items

 Items in a collection are ordered.
 The order is determined by the `position` attribute of each item.
 By default, items are ordered by appending new items at the end of the collection.
-You can update the ordering using [`update_collection_item`] the same way you would add a note.
+You can update the order using [`update_collection_item`] the same way you would add a note.

 Let's reuse our example above: